uabrc/uabrc.github.io/docs/contributing/contributor_guide.md

 Building hardware tables is a semi-automated script based on a manually curated table.
 The repository is located here: <https://gitlab.rc.uab.edu/rc-data-science/metrics/rc-hardware>.
 The repository is only accessible to developers at this time.

 Building Partition and QoS tables is automated based on `scontrol` output.
 The repository is located here: <https://github.com/wwarriner/slurm_status_tools>.
-To use, install the conda environment at the linked repo, activate it, and run the following commands.
+To use, install the Conda environment at the linked repo, activate it, and run the following commands.

 ```bash
 python -u sstatus.py -c partitions > partitions.csv